Federal Financial Aid

 In addition to completing a FAFSA, a student must be admitted to Ferris State University to be offered federal financial aid.
 You may click here to submit a free application for admission.
 For most forms of financial aid, students must be enrolled at least half time in a degree-granting curriculum.

-Some forms of financial aid, such as Ferris Grant, Perkins Loans and Work Study are extremely limited, need-based funds that are offered on a first-come, first-served basis.
+Some forms of financial aid, such as SEOG, Perkins Loans and Work Study are extremely limited, need-based funds that are offered on a first-come, first-served basis.
 To be considered for these funds, students must successfully complete a FAFSA and be admitted into a degree-granting program before the funds are expended.
-That's why we recommend that "needy" students complete the FAFSA process as soon after January 1 as possible.
+That's why we recommend that "needy" students complete the FAFSA process as soon after October 1 as possible.

 EARLY FILING NEW STUDENTS (FRESHMEN AND TRANSFER STUDENTS):

 The award notice will contain the estimated cost of attendance for each student along with the amount and type(s) of aid offered.
 The student must accept or reject each fund that is offered.
-Grants and scholarships (money that does not have to be repaid) are offered and accepted automatically.
+Grants and scholarships (money that does not have to be repaid) are automatically accepted.

 The primary method of communication from the Financial Aid Office will be via Ferris student email.
 Students are encouraged to make a habit of checking their Ferris email accounts on a regular basis to avoid missing important information and deadlines.